Osborne effect: Other examples

-In 1978, North Star Computers announced a new version of its floppy disk controller with double the capacity which was to be sold at the same price as their existing range.
+In 1978, North Star Computers announced a new version of its floppy disk controller with double the capacity, which was to be sold at the same price as its existing range.
 Sales of the existing products plummeted.
 The company almost went bankrupt, folding in 1984.

 Other consumer electronic products have been continually plagued by the Osborne effect as well.
 In the early 1990s, TV sets' sales were depressed by talk of the imminent release of HDTV, which did not actually become widespread for another 15 years.